 - In a separate bowl, using a stand mixer on low then medium speed or by hand if you are old school, beat butter and sugar until fluffy.
 Add flour on the lowest speed until the dough comes together.

-- Gently pat dough into oblong block about 2×1-inch thick.
-It will be about 12 inches long, approx.
+- Gently pat dough into two oblong blocks about 2×1-inch thick.
+It will each be about 6 inches long, approx.

-- Cover with parchment paper and refrigerate until very firm, at least 2 hours or overnight and up to 2 weeks.
+- Wrap in parchment paper and refrigerate until very firm, at least 2 hours or overnight and up to 2 weeks.

 - The day you want to bake these off: Line a cookie sheet with parchment.
 Preheat oven 325°F (160°C)